 What does a successful patch management policy strategy look like?
 It starts with a risk-based approach to stay up-to-date with new vulnerabilities while preventing bottlenecks in security workflows.

-These top five patch management policy best practices can help organizations create a strong defense program against vulnerability exploitation.
+These top five patch management policy best practices can help organisations create a strong defence program against vulnerability exploitation.

 1. Identify Which Patches Are Most Relevant

-Of the 28,000 CVEs published by MITRE last year, it’s unlikely that a single organization – even the most sophisticated – would find every one applicable to their business.
-To cut through the noise of constant updates, security teams must identify which patches are the most relevant to their organization’s daily operations.
+Of the 28,000 CVEs published by MITRE last year, it’s unlikely that a single organisation – even the most sophisticated – would find every one applicable to their business.
+To cut through the noise of constant updates, security teams must identify which patches are the most relevant to their organisation’s daily operations.

-Organizations should start by only focusing on the bugs relevant to the application systems they use in-house.
+Organisations should start by only focusing on the bugs relevant to the application systems they use in-house.
 From that point, security teams can work to identify which of those bugs are being actively exploited and which are part of the business’s critical infrastructure.
-These are the key vulnerabilities to hone in on – the ones that could pose significant harm to your organization.
+These are the key vulnerabilities to hone in on – the ones that could pose significant harm to your organisation.

-An important part of this stage is gaining full visibility into an organization’s entire footprint.
+An important part of this stage is gaining full visibility into an organisation’s entire footprint.
 With businesses of any size, old applications, networks, systems, devices, and servers can go undetected.
-This opens a range of possibilities for malicious actors to exploit vulnerabilities that organizations didn’t even know applied to them.
+This opens a range of possibilities for malicious actors to exploit vulnerabilities that organisations didn’t even know applied to them.